HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages XL Fleet (XL) Investors with Losses to Contact Its Attorneys, Analyst Accuses Company of Inflating Backlog and Customer Base

-SAN FRANCISCO, March 3, 2021 /PRNewswire/ --Hagens Berman urges XL Fleet Corp.
-(NYSE: XL) investors with significant losses to submit your losses now.
+SAN FRANCISCO, March 04, 2021 (GLOBE NEWSWIRE) -- Hagens Berman urges XL Fleet Corp. (: XL) investors with significant losses to submit your losses now.
 The firm is investigating possible securities law violations and certain investors may have valuable claims.

-- Warning!
-GuruFocus has detected 1 Warning Sign with NYSE:XL.
-Click here to check it out.

 The investigation centers on XL Fleet’s statements about certain financial metrics and business prospects.